ShahrzadDG/Jewelry-Customer-Data-Analysis-using-AI/Data analysis/README.md

     - Certain brands show exceptionally high association with specific complaints in a price segment (e.g., up to ~65–78% of reviews mentioning breakage in cheap products).
 This reveals significant quality differences within the same price segment.

     - Many top brands in a given year only have a few products.

+ - Compared to appearance or fit issues, durability problems have a much bigger effect on ratings.

+     - A 10 percente increase in durability complaints is associated with a decrease of approximately ~ 0.28 stars in average product rating, making durability the most critical factor affecting customer satisfaction.

+     - Other complaint types such as size/fit, appearance, and color also negatively impact ratings, but with smaller effect sizes (~ 0.15 – 0.16 stars per 10% increase), indicating that not all issues are equally important to customers.

+- The importance of complaint types varies across price segments.

+     - In cheap products, durability issues have the strongest negative impact on ratings (coefficient ~ -2.9), dominating all other complaint types (size ~ -1.7, appearance ~ -1.5, and color ~ -1.6).

+     - In mid-priced products, both durability and appearance-related complaints have a strong impact on ratings, with coefficients of approximately -2.9 for durability and -3.0 for appearance.
+This shows that customers in this price segment value both functionality and visual quality, with appearance having a slightly stronger effect.
+Other factors such as size (~ -0.2) and color (~ -0.7) have a noticeably smaller impact in this segment.

+     - Customer priorities shift with price: from durability in cheap products to a combination of functionality and appearance in mid-priced products.

+     - In luxury products, no clear pattern is observed due to the very small number of products, making results unreliable.